-The first amendment to the 2010 Plan approved by the Board and submitted for stockholder approval consists of an increase in the number of shares available for issuance thereunder by 6,000,000 shares, from 24,753,475 shares to 30,753,475 shares.
+The first amendment to the 2010 Plan approved by the Board and submitted for stockholder approval consists of an increase in the number of shares available for issuance thereunder by 6,000,000 shares, from 30,753,475 shares to 36,753,475 shares.

-The proposed increase of 6,000,000 in the number of shares reserved for issuance under the 2010 Plan is needed to allow us to continue to provide effective and appropriate equity incentives to our employees and directors.
+The proposed increase of 6,000,000 in the number of shares reserved for issuance under the 2010 Plan is needed to allow us to continue to provide effective and appropriate equity incentives to our growing number of employees and our directors.
 Our equity awards have historically consisted of stock options, RSUs and performance shares.
 Our Board and the Compensation Committee of the Board have believed that equity awards align compensation incentives with stockholder interests, provide at-risk compensation for management by providing them with a strong incentive to improve the Company's performance, and provide employees with the opportunity to benefit significantly from the success of the Company.
 We offer equity awards to all new hires and have found that attractive and competitive initial equity awards are often an important inducement for the high-performing, entrepreneurial individuals who we believe are key to our success.
-We expect to continue to expand our workforce in support of our research and development and commercialization efforts and anticipate hiring a significant number of new employees during 2016.
+We expect to continue to expand our workforce in support of our research and development and commercialization efforts and anticipate hiring a significant number of new employees during 2018 as we execute on our long-term growth strategy.
 As we recruit to fill these new positions, the amount of shares required for initial awards to new hires, together with the amount required for annual awards to existing employees, in each case consistent with our historical practices, increases.

 We do not believe the proposed 6,000,000 share increase will be unduly dilutive to stockholders.
 A common measure of potential dilution from outstanding equity awards is "overhang," generally defined as equity awards outstanding but not exercised, plus equity awards available to be granted (together referred to as potential equity award shares), divided by the sum of total common shares outstanding plus potential equity award shares.
-As of March 31, 2016, our overhang was 7.8%, as compared with 10.0% as of March 31, 2015.
-We believe that our overhang has been reduced as a result of our equity award guidelines that were implemented in January 2014, pursuant to which the number of stock option awards was reduced through the use of RSUs and performance shares.
-For our annual awards and new employee awards in 2015, each recipient received a mix of stock options and RSUs, with the value as of the grant date of the options equal to 75%, and the value of the shares underlying the RSU award equal to 25%, of the aggregate value of such options and shares, in each case as determined under generally accepted accounting principles consistent with the valuation of our Company's equity incentives.
+As of February 28, 2018, our overhang was 7%, as compared with 9% as of February 28, 2017.
+We believe that our overhang has been reduced as a result of our equity award guidelines that were implemented in January 2014 and July 2016, pursuant to which the number of stock option awards was reduced through the use of RSUs and performance shares.
+For our annual awards and new employee awards beginning in July 2016, each U.S. recipient received a mix of stock options and RSUs, with the value as of the grant date of the options equal to 66\% (75\% for our executive officers), and the value of the shares underlying the RSU award equal to 331/3% (25% for our executive officers), of the aggregate value of such options and shares, in each case as determined under generally accepted accounting principles consistent with the valuation of our Company's equity incentives.
+Non-U.S. recipients only receive RSUs.

-The second amendment approved by the Board and submitted for stockholder approval consists of an increase of the limitation on the number of shares that may be issued pursuant to sales or awards other than upon exercise of options or other than pursuant to sales at purchase prices at least equal to the fair market value of the shares sold from 1,500,000 shares to 2,500,000 shares.
-As of March 31, 2016, 1,036,102 shares of the 1,500,000 share limit had been issued or reserved for issuance, in the form of 990,778 shares issued or reserved for issuance pursuant to RSUs, and 45,324 shares reserved for issuance based on maximum achievement of performance goals relating to outstanding performance shares as of that date.
+The second amendment approved by the Board and submitted for stockholder approval consists of an increase of the limitation on the number of shares that may be issued pursuant to sales or awards other than upon exercise of options or other than pursuant to sales at purchase prices at least equal to the fair market value of the shares sold from 2,500,000 shares to 3,500,000 shares.
+As of March 5, 2018, 1,096,770 shares of the 2,500,000 share limit had been issued or reserved for issuance.